 A resume profile is a brief summary of an applicant’s skills, experiences, and goals as they relate to a specific job opening.
-On the other hand, a resume objective states the type of position that the applicant is seeking.
+On the other hand, a resume objective simply states the type of position that the applicant is seeking.

 Essentially, a profile is a very condensed version of a cover letter.
-Without restating your entire CV, it matches your qualifications to the job requirements.
+Without restating your entire resume, it matches your qualifications to the job requirements.
 The intention is to show the hiring manager quickly and convincingly that you are the best person for the job.

-Benefits of Using a Profile
+Benefits of Using a Resume Profile

-Most employers spend only a few seconds looking at a resume, and much of this time is spent looking at the top half of a resume.
+Most employers spend only seconds looking at a resume, and much of this time is spent looking at its top half.
 Therefore, even if employers only read your profile (located directly beneath your heading and contact information), they will still have a clear idea of your unique qualifications.

 Resume Profile vs. Resume Objective

-Tips for Writing a Resume Profile
+How to Write a Resume Profile

-Focus on the Job Listing.
+Focus on the job listing.
 In your profile, only include the skills and qualifications that relate to the specific job for which you are applying.
 A profile is particularly helpful if you have a work history that is unrelated to your current career goals—it allows you to highlight only your most relevant experience.

-Focus on the Future.
+Focus on the future.
 A profile serves to show what you have to offer an employer—what you will do for the company in the future.
 Look at the job listing for insights into what the company is looking for in an employee.
 In your profile, explain how you will meet the company’s expectations.

 Does a sales director position require someone who can improve the company’s sales record?
 Your profile may state you are an "Accomplished sales director with success in developing strategies that have generated 6- and 7-figure revenue growth."
-Explain what you have done as a way of showing the hiring manager what you can and will do, if they hire you.
+Explain what you have done as a way of showing the hiring manager what you can and will do if they hire you.

 Resume Profile Examples